Craven-Biostat-Lab/esm-1v-workflow/igvf-submit/ESM-1v Predictions Documentation.md

+---
+author: Yuriy Sverchkov
+title: ESM-1v predictions for all AA substitutions in all MANE proteins
+date: '2023-10-06'
+lang: en-US
+---

 # ESM-1v predictions for all AA substitutions in all MANE proteins

 This prediction set contains ESM-1v one-shot protein function predictions for all amino acid (AA) substitutions in MANE proteins.